snotskie/ttrpg/site/src/index.md

 **⏳ History:** Other aspects covered by your character's backstory and the history of their people not covered by the Basic Stats above

 When you begin the game, all of your Basic Stats are equal, each using a $d4$ for their Basic Stat Checks.

-!!! compat "Session Shop: Basic Stats"
-    At the end of a session, you may:

-    - spend ①① to upgrade a single Basic Stat's die from a $d4$ to a $d6$
-    - spend ①①① to upgrade a single Basic Stat's die from a $d6$ to a $d8$
-    - spend ①①①① to upgrade a single Basic Stat's die from a $d8$ to a $d10$

-    For the Basic Stat you ranked the highest, upgrading its die costs ① less each time.
-However, for the Basic Stat you ranked the lowest, upgrading its die costs ① more each time.

-!!! note "Effect Wording: Spend Ⓧ"
-    Some actions can only be performed by first "spending" Ⓧ from your pool of Blessing Dice.

-    The notation ① represents a single die from your pool of Blessing Dice worth $1$ or more.
-The notation ② represents a single die from your pool of Blessing Dice worth $2$ or more.
-And so on.

-    The notation ①① represents two dice from your pool of Blessing Dice, each worth $1$ or more.

-    When a Blessing Die is spent, it is removed from your pool of Blessing Dice.
+These can be upgraded in the [Session Shop](#Session-Shop).

 ## Lifestyle and History